 A miserable fat teenager secretly has a crush on the class beauty, ends up becoming the surprising participant to dance with her at a high school dance, meaning he's got to get his act together with the help of his best friend.

-Angus is a large, pathetic 14 year old whose thoughts are most often filled with the image of one Melissa Lefevre.
-Angus is shy and thinks that he has no chance of ever 'getting' her.
-Being especially uncool, he is incredibly surprised (along with the rest of the school) that he is chosen to dance with her at the Winter Ball.
-The only one not surprised is the cool-kid who set him up to fail, but Angus' best friend is going to help him win the heart of Melissa by developing a new look for him.Written by
+Angus is a large, pathetic 14-year-old whose thoughts are most often filled with the image of a schoolmate named Melissa Lefevre.
+He is shy and thinks that he has no chance of ever "getting" her.
+Being especially uncool, he is incredibly surprised (along with his schoolmates) that he is chosen to dance with her at the Winter Ball.
+The only one not surprised is the cool-kid who set him up to fail, but his best friend is going to help him win Melissa's heart by developing a new look for him.Written by

 Michael Silva <email@example.com>